marouenes/imdb-rating-classifier/README.md

 # IMDB rating classifier

-This is a simple IMDB rating classifier application that panalizes reviews in accordance with some rulesets.
+This is a simple IMDB rating classifier application that panalizes reviews in accordance with some pre-defined ruleset.

 ## Overview

-The application scrapes data from [IMDB](https://www.imdb.com/chart/top/) and adjusts the rating system according to some specific validation rules.
+The application scrapes data from [IMDB](https://www.imdb.com/chart/top/) and adjusts the rating system according to some specific validation rules (review penalization).

 The data is scraped from the IMDB charts API using the [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) library.